 The most recent cases are “a very serious rip-off of consumers,” FTC Chairman Jon Leibowitz told reporters in Washington yesterday.
 “The tech scam artists have taken scareware to a new level of virtual mayhem.”

-The telemarketers falsely told consumers they were from Dell Inc. (DELL), Microsoft Corp.
-(MSFT), McAfee Inc. and Symantec Corp.
-(SYMC)’s Norton antivirus unit and had detected malware that threatened their computers, the FTC said in a statement.
+The telemarketers falsely told consumers they were from Dell Inc. (DELL:US), Microsoft Corp.
+(MSFT:US), McAfee Inc. and Symantec Corp.
+(SYMC:US)’s Norton antivirus unit and had detected malware that threatened their computers, the FTC said in a statement.
 To show the computer had a problem, the caller directed the consumers to a utility area of the computer that falsely showed an infection, according to the agency.

 The U.S. charged 11 people with involvement in an illegal scheme to export high-tech microelectronics to Russian military and intelligence agencies.